foliant-docs/foliantcontrib.macros/README.md

 # Macros for Foliant

 *Macro* is a string with placeholders that is replaced with predefined content during documentation build.
-Macros are defined in the config and called by name.
+Macros are defined in the config.

 ## Installation